After two trials and more Betting Oscar wins than any other system or service, Goal Profits has quite a history here at Lay Back!

 Steve explained, “There are certain teams which play above or below their actual league position in certain areas of games.
 For example, the LTA page will tell us which teams play above themselves in the second half and that gives us a unique advantage.
 Many of the opportunities identified would simply remain hidden if we didn’t have this tool”.

 He went on to say, “During the 2016/17 season, LTA identified very early on that Burnley were playing above themselves at home and we were able to match them up with weaker away teams to make a significant profit”.

 I have to admit, the “League Table Analysis” page at first glance looks like a random bunch of coloured numbers but it does start to make sense pretty quickly.

 Having spent some time in the chat room (quietly stalking!) it is certainly popular with members who constantly sing its praises.

-They both walk members through correct score trades in their own ways, plus they post some additional trades too.
+They both walk members through live trades, plus they post some additional trades too.